Files Protection in Boxcryptor for iOS

-When we introduced our new Boxcryptor for iOS app back in May, we also had to deliver some bad news: Due to our exclusive integration with Apple’s Files app and the discontinuation of our own file browser in the Boxcryptor app, the previously existing App Protection (e.g. by an additional passcode or Face ID) could no longer be used.
+When we introduced our new Boxcryptor for iOS app, we also had to deliver some bad news: Due to our exclusive integration with Apple’s Files app and the discontinuation of our own file browser in the Boxcryptor app, the previously existing App Protection (e.g. by an additional passcode or Face ID) could no longer be used.

 Since the release of our new Boxcryptor for iOS app, we have received a lot of feedback—positive but also negative sometimes.
 We would like to thank everyone for this!
-Since particularly the lack of App Protection is a concern for more users than we expected, our development team has been working on a new solution over the past few months.
+Since particularly the lack of App Protection is a concern for more users than we expected, our team has developed a new solution to offer this feature once again.
 In this article, we explain how you can use the new function and what is different to the old App Protection.

 App Protection Becomes Files Protection

 We were unable to maintain the previous file protection, as it was implemented by our app, for technical reasons.
 A highly simplified explanation is that Apple app does not provide for any additional protection measures besides the device password in the Files app.
 Implementing such a feature means wrestling with the iOS native app all at once.
-Therefore, it also restricts some features and requires compromises in the security provided.
+Therefore, it also restricts some features, and compromises also have to be made in operability.
 Due to these reasons, we initially decided to remove the App Protection in our new Files app-exclusive Boxcryptor app.
 Due to high demand and after countless hours of discussions and experiments, we have now found a way to additionally secure the most important information: your data.
 The former “App Protection”, which was requested when starting the Boxcryptor app became “Files Protection”.

 To activate the feature, all you need to do is enable the corresponding switch in the Boxcryptor app and set your own six-digit Boxcryptor passcode.
 This is independent of your device passcode or Boxcryptor password.
+After enabling Files Protection, you can lock the Boxcryptor location at any time from the Start tab of the Boxcryptor app.
+When you now open the Files app and try to access the Boxcryptor location, you will be prompted to unlock access with the new Boxcryptor passcode.
 Face ID and Touch ID can also be used to unlock your files, depending on your device.
-When you now open the Files app and try to access the Boxcryptor storage location, you will be prompted to unlock access with the new Boxcryptor passcode.

 Device-wide Access Protection for Your Files

-Boxcryptor doesn't just protect your files when you access them from the Files app, though.
-Documents that you want to open in a third-party app (such as Microsoft Word) also require prior identification.
-The file protection in Boxcryptor for iOS thus works as device-wide access protection even after unlocking your iPhone or iPad.
+Boxcryptor doesn't just protect your files when you access them from the Files app.
+When Files Protection is enabled on your iOS device, documents that you want to open in a third-party app (such as Microsoft Word) also require unlocking first.
+Because the Boxcryptor code and the device code are independent of each other, this applies even if your iPhone or iPad itself is already unlocked.

 However, caution is advised: Once a file has been opened or shared with other apps, control over this file is also shared and Boxcryptor can no longer guarantee its security.
-Documents in Microsoft Word, for example, will still be access-protected once your file lock is active.
+Documents in Microsoft Word, for example, will still be access-protected once Files Protection is active.
 Documents in Adobe Illustrator for iOS, on the other hand, are automatically uploaded to Adobe Cloud—without encryption.
 We strongly recommend to only use apps which have your trust.

 Files Protection thus prevents unauthorized access in:

 - Your Boxcryptor location within the Files app.
-Recents, Search and Favorites are also protected and thus can no longer be used for files and folders in the Boxcryptor location with File Protection enabled.
+Recents, Search and Favorites are also protected and can no longer be used with Files Protection enabled.

 - Third-party apps that want to access files inside your Boxcryptor location.